DPH1995/cSharp/README.txt

 PERSONAL PROJECTS -

+'SampleCode'
+SampleCode is a code snipped program I am developing for myself to use in the workplace or anytime I find fitting.
+The program allows the user to create entries where they can save a snippet of code.
+These snippets are saved and can be loaded from the application to view whenever the user wants.
+V2 of this application will expand on the existing functionality and introduce directory management/sorting.

 'PkmnSimulator'
 This is a C# application that uses Windows forms and the .NET framework.
 The application itself is a battle simulator for the game 'pokemon'
 Currently, accounts can be registered and loaded from text files.
 Accounts have stored values which are manipulated throughout the application.